Subscribe to my Newsletter

 In Hamburg you should not miss a harbor tour!
 The Port of Hamburg is the third largest seaport in Europe and has shaped the cityscape for many centuries.
-The harbor is truly impressive and a tour is the perfect opportunity to get to know Hamburg from the water.
+The harbor is really impressive and a round trip is the perfect opportunity to get to know Hamburg from the water.
 In this article I’ll give you tips for the best harbor tour!

 I’ve been to Hamburg countless times, but a harbor tour was still on my to-do list.
 In a city like Hamburg, whose history has been significantly shaped by the port, a harbor tour is naturally one of the most popular tourist attractions.
 Various shipping companies offer such tours, sometimes with different focuses.
 The trips usually start at the Landungsbrücken.